tech-med/medlearnity.com/src/content/wpPages/pages/shop/conquer-the-usmle-2/index.md

 ---
 title: 'Conquer the USMLE 2'
 pubDate: 2023-03-13
-description: 'Conquer the USMLE and get into your firstchoice residency'
+description: 'Conquer the USMLE and get into your firstchoice residency.'
 ---

 # Conquer the USMLE and get into your first-choice residency